TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/getting_started/ccs_launch.md

 [TOC]

 \cond SOC_AM62X
 \attention As the wake-up R5 is the device manager, it needs to be started by the SBL.
 So it can not be loaded through CCS.
 It should be flashed and booted through SBL.
-This section is only applicable for MCU M4F Core.
+This section is only applicable for MCU M4F Core and A53 Core.
 \endcond

 \cond SOC_AM62AX || SOC_AM62PX